q335r49/microviche/README.md

 - To **turn off scrollbinding** so columns scroll independently: `F10``S`ettings → `c`hange <samp>autoexe</samp> (for the <samp>Plane</samp> and not the <samp>Split</samp>) from <samp>se nowrap scb cole=2</samp> to <samp>se nowrap noscb cole=2</samp> → `S`ave → <samp>y</samp> at 'apply all' prompt.
 - **Horizontal splits** will screw up panning.
 - **Terminal emulators** work better than gVim (allows mousing in map mode and automatic redrawing, among other features).
 On Windows, **[Cygwin](http://www.cygwin.com/)** running the bundled [mintty](https://code.google.com/p/mintty/) terminal works better than gVim which works better than cmd.exe.
+- **Emphasize a label** by prepending it with a character with ASCII < 'A', eg, '*', '!', ' ' -- this will ensure that the most important label is shown when there is more than one label per map line.
+Note that you can view hidden labels by selecting the cell.

 ----
 <sup>1</sup> Motions take a count, eg, `3``j`=`j``j``j`.